What insurance do I need to allow unattended test drives?

 Contact your account manager or call us on 01625 854443 for more information on taking out unaccompanied demonstration cover, and keep your business trading.

-- Over 40 years in the Motor Trade industry
+- Many years insuring the Motor Trade industry

 - Business interruption cover